Online Structural Engineering Degree Programs

 For all online programs, students must submit their application packages on or before a specific deadline.
 And while the specific date may vary based on the institution, the deadline for a spring-start program may be in late fall, while the deadline for a fall-start program will likely be in the later months of winter.
 That being said, this shouldn’t serve as definitive information; instead, individuals interested in enrolling in online programs should speak to that program’s administration to learn more about relevant dates and deadlines.

-Before choosing an online program, aspiring students may use program accreditation as an additional criterion when making a final decision.
 Structural engineering programs may receive accreditation through the Accreditation Board for Engineering and Technology, Inc. (ABET), the national accreditation agency for programs focusing on technology and engineering.
 ABET acts as an umbrella organization with several member groups.

 Here, it is essential to realize that a degree from an accredited institution is not a prerequisite to obtaining future employment as a structural engineer.
-A degree from an accredited institution and at least four years of work experience as an engineer is necessary to qualify for the exam to receive a Professional Engineer license.
+But a degree from an accredited institution and at least four years of work experience as an engineer is necessary to qualify for the exam to receive a Professional Engineer license.
 Engineering licensure is regulated state-by-state and offered by the National Council of Examiners for Engineering and Surveying (NCEES).
 A PE license allows the holder to take on a greater degree of responsibility in his or her work and may be a requirement for certain types of advanced positions as well.

 For a full listing of engineering licensing boards in each state, visit the NCEES website.

-Generally, the curriculum for most civil and structural engineering degrees will remain consistent across institutions, albeit with slight variations based on the specific school.
+Generally, the curriculum for civil and structural engineering degrees will remain consistent across institutions, albeit with slight variations based on the specific school.
 Prospective students should expect to complete courses such as structural concrete design; structural timber design; loads for civil structures; finite element analysis; structural dynamics; and bridge design and construction.

 Any prospective students interested in completing a structural engineering degree online should consider one of the following schools as a highly competitive option.